factor10/intent/README.md

 ```

 This readme is focused on building and testing Intent, for documentation on
-how to use Intent to write tests, see [Getting started](docs/getting-started.md)
+how to use Intent to write tests, see [User documentation](docs/index.md).

 ## Development environment